gantry/docs/pages/01.gantry5/04.tutorials/10.media-queries/docs.md

 ## Defining Breakpoints

-Because Gantry 5 gives you the ability to easily define the breakpoints between viewport types, you can create a user experience that optimized for a wide range of device types with ease.
+Because Gantry 5 gives you the ability to easily define the breakpoints between viewport types, you can create a user experience that is optimized for a wide range of device types with ease.

 ![Breakpoints](breakpoints.png?classes=shadow,border)

 [ui-tabs position="top-left" active="0"]
 [ui-tab title="Joomla"]

 Gantry 5 templates include four key breakpoints that are defined by `rem` units.
 You can set the breakpoints in the **Styles** administrative panel within the Gantry 5 administrator.
 To access this panel, navigate to **Administrator → Components → Gantry 5 Themes → Your Theme** and select the **Styles** tab.
-Because this tab is Outline specific, you can change these settings on per-outline basis.
+Because this tab is Outline specific, you can change these settings on a per-outline basis.

 [/ui-tab]
 [ui-tab title="WordPress"]

 Gantry 5 templates include four key breakpoints that are defined by `rem` units.
 You can set the breakpoints in the **Styles** administrative panel within the Gantry 5 administrator.
 To access this panel, navigate to **Administrator → Theme Settings** and select the **Styles** tab.
-Because this tab is Outline specific, you can change these settings on per-outline basis.
+Because this tab is Outline specific, you can change these settings on a per-outline basis.

 [/ui-tab]
 [ui-tab title="Grav"]

 Gantry 5 templates include four key breakpoints that are defined by `rem` units.
 You can set the breakpoints in the **Styles** administrative panel within the Gantry 5 administrator.
 To access this panel, navigate to **Administrator → Gantry 5** and select the **Styles** tab.
-Because this tab is Outline specific, you can change these settings on per-outline basis.
+Because this tab is Outline specific, you can change these settings on a per-outline basis.

 [/ui-tab]
 [/ui-tabs]